Shinyaigeek/eslint-plugin-reduce-bundle-size/README.md

 for more examples, plz see the test.

-I recommend that `ban-underscore-prefix-on-public-field` and `enforce-underscore-prefix-on-private-field` are used together, and mangled with the above mangling rule.
+I strongly recommend that `ban-underscore-prefix-on-public-field` and `enforce-underscore-prefix-on-private-field` are used together, and mangled with the above mangling rule.

 ```
 mangle: {